On the construction of minimal foliations by hyperbolic surfaces on 3-manifolds: Minimal foliations by geometrically infinite surfaces: variations on some classical constructions

-\begin{proposition} Any $\Sp^1$-bundle over a closed orientable hyperbolic surface admits a minimal foliation $\F$ by geometrically infinite leaves. \end{proposition}

-Recall that Milnor and Wood proved that if the Euler class of the bundle is in absolute value greater than the Euler characteristic of the base, the foliation cannot be transverse to the fibration.
-If $\gamma_0$ turns some times in the $\Sp^1$-direction, we have:

-\begin{proposition} Let $(M,\F)$ be a foliated 3-manifold given by Dehn surgery on a closed transversal $\gamma_0$ to a linear foliation $\F_0$ on the torus $M_0 = \T^2 \times \Sp^1$ that turns $r \geq 2$ times in the $\Sp^1$-direction.
-Then $M$ is a \emph{graph-manifold}, i.e. having a nontrivial toral decomposition into Seifert fibered pieces. \end{proposition} \begin{proof} The piece $M_1 = M_0 - \inte{V}_0$ admits a Seifert fibered structure such that each fiber in the boundary $\partial M_1 \cong \Sp^1 \times \Sp^1$ meets each meridian $r$ times.
-But the Seifert fibered structure induced on the boundary $\partial M_2 \cong \Sp^1 \times \Sp^1$ of $M_2 = (\Sigma - \inte{D}) \times \Sp^1$ remains isomorphic to the product structure.
-Both Seifert structures cannot be preserved by a gluing map $\psi$ sending meridians to meridians.
+\begin{list}{\labelitemi}{\leftmargin=17pt} \item[(i)\;] Assume that $\gamma_0$ is a fiber of the trivial fibration from $M_0 = \T^2 \times \Sp^1$ onto $\T^2$ (up to isotopy), and then $\partial V_0$ is fibered by \lq parallels\rq.
+If the gluing map $\psi$ preserves the product structure of $\partial M_1$ and $\partial M_2$, then $M$ has a structure of trivial $\Sp^1$-bundle over $\T^2 \# \Sigma$ having a $\H^2 \times \R$ geometry.
+However, if $\psi$ does not preserve the fibration by \lq parallels\rq, then $M$ is a \emph{graph-manifold}, i.e. having a nontrivial toral decomposition into Seifert fibered pieces.
+Indeed, both pieces $M_1$ and $M_2$ admit Seifert fibered structures inducing the same Seifert fibered structure on their boundaries $\partial M_1 \cong \Sp^1 \times \Sp^1$ and $\partial M_2 \cong \Sp^1 \times \Sp^1$.
+But this structure is not preserved by $\psi$.
 By gluing $\partial M_1$ and $\partial M_2$, we obtain an incompressible torus $T$ in $M$.
-Up to isotopy, we can assume that $T$ belongs to a family of incomprenssible tori defining a toral decomposition of $M$.
+Up to isotopy, we can assume that $T$ belongs to a family of incompressible tori defining a toral decomposition of $M$.
 The torus $T$ is the common boundary of two Seifert fibered pieces.
-But since $\partial M_1$ and $\partial M_2$ admit a unique Seifert fibered structure (up to isotopy) induced by the Seifert fibered structure of $M_1$ and $M_2$ \cite[Lemma 1.15]{Hatcher}, we deduce that $M$ is not a Seifert fibered manifold. \end{proof} \end{example}
+But since $\partial M_1$ and $\partial M_2$ admit a unique Seifert fibered structure (up to isotopy) induced by the Seifert fibered structure of $M_1$ and $M_2$ \cite[Lemma 1.15]{Hatcher}, we deduce that $M$ is not a Seifert fibered manifold.